 Everyone is unique, and people don’t always fit neatly into defined categories.
 Severe NPD resembles APD, and any differences are really irrelevant.
 Don’t be concerned with diagnosing; instead, put your energy into healing yourself from trauma or PTSD and codependency.
 Become Assertive and set limits.
 If you’re in an abusive relationship, seek help immediately.
 Neither staying nor leaving is easy.
 Focus on gaining awareness, protecting yourself, and getting help and support.

-Follow the steps in Dealing with a Narcissist to raise your self-esteem and set boundaries and to evaluate the prospects for improving your relationship.
+Follow the steps in Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships to raise your self-esteem, set boundaries, and to evaluate the prospects for improving your relationship.
 When you argue and fight with an abuser, you lose.
 But that doesn’t mean that you don’t confront what is going on.
 However, you need to do so calmly and strategically.
 Change and a better life are definitely possible.

 ©Darlene Lancer 2016